 An India-based company, Ola is another well-known on-demand rideshare service that motored its way to Australia in 2018.
 This platform works like other peer-to-peer rideshares by allowing you to estimate your face costs before booking a trip with contactless payments, to track your ride in real time and save your favourite destinations on the app to save you the hassle of entering your home or work address every time.
 Ola also offers various vehicle options to choose from including:

-Ola is only available (at the time of writing) in Sydney, Melbourne, Brisbane, Sunshine Coast, Gold Coast, Adelaide, Perth and Canberra.
+Ola is currently available in 22 Australian towns and cities, including Sydney, Melbourne, Brisbane, Sunshine Coast, Gold Coast, Adelaide, Perth, Canberra, Darwin and Hobart.
 It’s available to download on iOS and Android.
 The company recently launched ‘Ola Deliveries’ to deliver food, groceries, parcels and even alcohol to your door, for a fee of course.

 Uber is the original ridesharing service, with the largest network of active riders and users.
 It’s available widely in Australia and in over 700 cities worldwide.
 With Uber, you can get rides on demand basically anywhere, compare prices for different ride options at the swipe of a button and track your ride in real time, while also sharing your location with friends and family if you want to.
 Uber offers a few different economy and premium ride options to choose from, including: